A Topic Coverage Approach to Evaluation of Topic Models: Coverage-Based Model Evaluation

-This section showed the merits of coverage-based topic model evaluation and demonstrated the application of the proposed coverage methods for model analysis and the selection of high-performing topic models.
+This section demonstrates the merits of coverage-based topic model evaluation and demonstrated the application of the proposed coverage methods for model analysis and the selection of high-performing topic models.
 However, we note that the proposed methods should be further evaluated through their application on additional datasets and topic modeling settings.
-We believe that qualitative evaluations focused on human examination of topics would reveal usefull information about both the nature of the model coverage and the measures' performance.
+We believe that qualitative evaluations focused on human examination of topics would reveal useful information about both the nature of the model coverage and the measures' performance.
 However, such topic evaluations are time consuming and potentially require expert knowledge.
+Appendix \ref{app:covapp} supplements the experiments in this section with an analysis of the relationship between topic models' precision and recall, and with an analysis of the running time of the coverage measures.